thirdworldists/thirdworldists.github.io/_posts/2014-06-25-raim-resolution-on-structure-and-organizing.md

 RAIM cells are somewhat independent and are responsible for making decisions for themselves without needing to wait for orders from a central command.
-All RAIM cells are, however, united around RAIM’s cardinal principles:
+All RAIM cells are, however, united around RAIM’s [cardinal principles](/members/cardinal-principles/).

-{% include points_of_unity %}

 Additionally, a central RAIM cell exists which manages the RAIM website and RAIM's theoretical journal, _Seize the Time_.
 These resources serve both to